 A straight cable connects an MDI device to an MDI-X device, or an MDI-X device to an MDI device.
-Figure 1 depicts a typical straight cable connection between a NIC card (MDI) and a switch, or hub (MDI-X).
+The following diagram depicts a typical straight cable connection between a NIC card (MDI) and a switch, or hub (MDI-X).